Lovability (company)

-Lovability is a company that designs, manufactures, and markets condoms, personal lubricant, and other sexual health & wellness products.
-Based in Los Angeles, the company sells a variety of products, including male condoms.
+Lovability Incorporated is an American company that designs, manufactures, and markets condoms, personal lubricant, and other sexual health & wellness products.
+The company is based in Los Angeles.

 History

-Lovability was founded in New York City in 2014 by mother and daughter Pam and Tiffany Gaines.
-Tiffany, a NYU graduate with a degree in Social Entrepreneurship, was the company's initial president and CEO.
-Gaines was also a graduate student in the Design for Social Innovation program at the School of Visual Arts.
-Prior to starting Lovability, Gaines was a Corporate Innovations Consultant for Hyatt Hotels.
-Her mother Pam has thirty years of experience as an entrepreneur.
+Lovability was founded in New York City in 2014 by Tiffany Gaines, the company's initial president and CEO.

-Gaines credits her personal experience as inspiration for the company and product.
-She explained that she was purchasing tampons at a convenience store in front of a group of men.
-The tampons were located high on a shelf behind the register, next to the condoms, and the clerk had to retrieve an "orange-picking" claw to get them.
+Gaines credits a "humiliating personal experience" as inspiration for the company and product.
+She explains her experience purchasing tampons at a convenience store in front of a group of men as the main influence on her decision to found the company: the tampons were located high on a shelf behind the register, next to the condoms.
 This led to the idea to change the perception of condoms as a male-oriented product and to destigmatize their purchase and carrying by women.
-The result of this idea was condoms in gold wrappers that come in small tins, aimed to be more aesthetically appealing than traditional condoms.
+The result of this idea was condoms in gold wrappers that come in small tins that aim to be more aesthetically appealing than traditional condoms.